colorofchange/call-power/INTEGRATION_API.md

 `GET /api/campaign/ID/target_calls.json` returns a list of campaign calls by target and status.
 Results can be further limited by passing start or end parameters in ISO format.

+## Public read-only routes

+For display on external sites, these routes do not require authentication.
+Results are cached for 10 minutes.

+`GET /api/campaign/ID/count.json` returns calls aggregate statistics for a campaign

+* completed: total calls completed
+* last_24h: calls completed in last 24 hours
+* last_week: calls completed in the last 7 days
+* referral_codes: a hash of referral codes which have generated at least two completed calls